Friday, March 17, 2023

 How I lost 100 pounds by meeting my needs...all of them

 Hi friends!
 I'm kind of a Dr. Ruth at heart and I'm going to warn you, today's post may make some uncomfortable.
 But I think most people will feel relief to have it talked about.
 The topic is the 3-letter word that begins in s and ends in x.
-It sometimes has -ual health on the end.
+It sometimes has "-ual health" on the end.
 I'm not trying to be coy.
 This word when used online, triggers certain filters.
 However, in it's pure form, used correctly, this thing is as essential to health as food, water, air and sleep.
-Unfortunately, it doesn't get talked about because although almost everyone does it, no one feels comfortable talking about it.
+Unfortunately, it doesn't get talked about because although almost everyone does it, most everyone also feels squeamish conversing about it.
+We joke about it, make crude references to it and hint about it but rarely to we have frank dialog about it.

 Part of how I lost 100 pounds was by recognizing and meeting my needs...all of them.
 And part of how I went from healthy weight to overweight to obesity was by ignoring my needs.
 Not just for the "ends in x" word.
 For rest, nutrition, companionship, down time and positivity.
 My husband was working 14-21 nights straight.
 We never saw each other and when we did it was only to worry, stress and fight.
 I'm embarrassed to admit it but it's true.
 We were on opposite ends of the clock every day and never slept together ( I mean just sleep, never).